waprin/waprin.github.io/_posts/2022-01-03-real-problems-web3-solves.md

 ### Describe How Web3 Fixes This

 Web3 introduces wallets that use public key cryptography to let people identify via a private key owned by themselves instead of a [OAuth2 login](https://oauth.net/2/) provided by a corporation.
+It also introduces authentication via a smart contract that enables advances features like social recovery, which lets you recover your account if you lose your key via a smart contract that takes votes from guardians (friends or paid services).

 Many people object to the idea that blockchain is the solution here.
-The first objection will be that public key cryptography has existed for decades and blockchain does not introduce anything new and is unnecessary.
+The first objection will be that public key cryptography has existed for decades and blockchain does not introduce anything new.
 The other objection is that the UX is not ready because if someone loses their private key they will lose access to their identity and we need centralized authorities to offer services such as password reset.
-All of these objections are inaccurate.

 It is true that public key cryptography has existed for a long time.
 Sysadmins often use private keys to quickly login to their servers and manage who has access to what.
 It works great.
-So why have we failed to see this adopted?
+So why have we failed to see this adopted by the broader public?
 The simple answer is that the UX has been really bad.
 Regular users are not going to fiddle around with a CLI or key management.

 [MetaMask](https://metamask.io/) has implemented private key login via a Chrome extension and [now has 21 million users](https://decrypt.co/86263/ethereum-wallet-metamask-reports-21-million-users).
 In theory, something like this could have existed a long time ago.
 In practice, the existence of blockchains and the need for better UX for cryptocurrency incentivized much more investmenets in these tools.